evkx/evkx.github.io/content/models/zeekr/001/001_Long_Range_RWD/_index.md

 ### Sound system

-One type of sound system is available for the Zeekr 001 Long Range RWD.
+The Zeekr 001 Long Range RWD comes equipped with one sound system option:

-- With the Yamaha Sound System, you get eight speakers with a max system output of 200 watts.
+- **Yamaha Sound System**: This system features eight speakers and delivers a maximum output of 200 watts.

-The model has 3 USB-C connections as standard.
+Additionally, the model includes 3 USB-C connections as standard.
 The model has 1 USB-A connections as standard.

 ## Lights